-Do You Have Symptoms of an Auto Accident Injury?
+Do You Have Symptoms of Car Accident Injuries?

 Low Back Pain

-Even If Your Car Isn't Damaged in an Auto Accident, You May Still Have an Auto Accident Injury
+Even If Your Car Isn't Damaged in an Auto Accident, You May Still Have Car Accident Injuries

-Common thought about car accident injuries is that if there’s no damage to the car, then there’s no injury to its passengers.
-However, that is unfortunately often not the case.
+The common thought about auto accident injuries is that if there’s no damage to the car, then there’s no injury to its passengers.
+However, this is unfortunately most often not the case.

-Let’s consider Sir Isaac Newton’s Third Law of Motion.
-“For every action there is an equal and opposite reaction.”
+Cars are designed to crush upon collision to take the force of impact, rather than the passengers.
+However, in an accident where there is little or no damage to the car, the occupants take the force of a collision.
+In fact, the occupants in an accident without vehicle damage experience about twice the force of acceleration than in an accident where the auto crushes.
+In other words, people take the force instead of the car.
+This is best explained by Sir Isaac Newton’s Third Law of Motion.
+“For every action, there is an equal and opposite reaction.”
 This applies to car accidents.
 The momentum of energy (G-force) of one car is transferred to the other car upon impact.
 If the car is damaged, the car has absorbed some of the momentum.
 If not damaged, all of the energy is still transferred, but absorbed by its passengers.
-Cars are designed to crush upon collision to take the force of impact, rather than the passengers.
-The average acceleration experienced by the occupant in an accident without vehicle damage experience approximately twice that of an accident with vehicles that crush.

 The most common injury resulting from low-speed, low-impact car accidents is whiplash, anywhere from mild to severe.
 Symptoms range greatly from mild neck pain to severe.
 Some may just experience stiffness or reduced range of motion or neck instability.
 Shoulder and back pain or headaches are also often felt.

-However, symptom intensity does not measure your need for treatment.
+However, symptom intensity does not measure your level of damage or need for treatment.
 Symptoms often emerge long after the damage is done – and after insurance has settled, leaving you stuck with the medical bills.

 As reported in the Journal of Bone and Joint Surgery, people involved in a car accident are nearly 7-times more likely to suffer from neck degeneration within 7-years after the accident.
 One of the biggest reasons patients visit our office is for problems that started years ago.
 Patients that were involved in a minor car accident in the past and had no treatment will come to our office with degeneration in their neck and symptoms such as headaches, neck pain, reduced range of motion, and stiffness.